Extract tasks from meetings

 - Quoted from recording at 23:45: “John, can you send the updated proposal with the new pricing structure to their CFO?
 They need it for their board meeting.”

-- AI Rationale: Identified as actionable due to specific assignee (John), clear deliverable (proposal), explicit deadline (Friday), and confirmation response (“Sure, I’ll get that over by Thursday”).
+- AI Rationale: Identified as a task due to specific assignee (John), clear deliverable (proposal), explicit deadline (Friday), and confirmation response (“Sure, I’ll get that over by Thursday”).
 Deadline: October 18, 2024 at 5:00 PM Assignee: John Smith Creator: Sarah Johnson

-Every extracted task includes the actual quote from the meeting and our AI’s reasoning for why it identified this as an actionable item.
-You can always trace back to the source.
+Every extracted task will include the actual quote from the meeting and the AI’s reasoning for flagging it as a task.

+Conversations aren’t linear.
 Someone proposes an idea at minute 5.
-It gets discussed again at minute 15 with modifications.
-By minute 30, the team decides to do something completely different.
-Traditional extraction would create three conflicting tasks.
+It gets modified at minute 15.
+By minute 30, the team decides something different.
+Naive extraction would create three conflicting tasks.

 AI isn’t perfect.
-That’s why we’re introducing a new task state: Draft.
+That’s why we plan to introduce a new task state: Draft.

 - Background noise and cross-talk reduces transcription accuracy

-- Multiple speakers talking simultaneously creates attribution errors
+- Multiple speakers at once creates attribution errors

-Large language models sometimes generate tasks that were never discussed - tasks the AI invented based on context clues rather than explicit discussion.
+Language models sometimes generate tasks that were never discussed - invented from context clues rather than explicit conversation.

 - Progressive refinement: Ideas evolve through discussion before becoming tasks